psipher/Enhanced-History-Viewer/README.md

 - Using the keyboard shortcut (Ctrl+H on Windows/Linux, Cmd+Y on Mac).
 - Typing `chrome://history` in the address bar.

-## Development
+## In Development

-To modify or enhance this extension:
+1. Make square boxes on left to select links, and delete the history

-1. Make changes to the relevant files (`manifest.json`, `history.html`, `history.js`, `background.js`).
+2. three button option with more history and copy link
-2. Reload the extension in `chrome://extensions`.
+3. Iniital page to configure this extension more easily.
-3. Test your changes by opening the history page.
+4. Fix icons for custom sites

 ## Contributing